What is our Pension Annuity?

 It may not be suitable for you if:

-- You want flexibility to change any of the options you initially choose.
+- You want to change any of the options on the plan once it has started.

 What are the options?